Top Frequently Asked Questions for Interest, Dividends, Other Types of Income

 Report the sale on Schedule D (Form 1040), Capital Gains and Losses and on Form 8949, Sales and Other Dispositions of Capital Assets:

-Under the law passed by Congress in 2015, an accuracy-related penalty may apply if an individual reporting the sale of certain inherited property uses a basis in excess of that property’s final value for Federal estate tax purposes.
-Again, check What's New - Estate and Gift Tax for updates on final rules being promulgated to implement the new law.
+An accuracy-related penalty may apply if an individual reporting the sale of certain inherited property uses a basis in excess of that property’s final value for Federal estate tax purposes.
+See Notice 2016-27.

 Additional Information: